educloudalliance/eca-docs/bazaar/interface_lms.rst

 	Bazaar->LMS: browse response
 	LMS-> Bazaar: redirect user to the store
 	Bazaar->LMS: pass data back to the LMS

 Description of the workflow:

 1. LMS makes a JSON POST request to the Bazaar with arguments using header-based auth.
 2. Bazaar replies with unique URL.
-3. LMS forwards user to the url.
+3. LMS forwards user to the URL.
-4. User selects learning material from the Bazaar and Bazaar forwards user back to the add_resource_callback_url, with resource details.
+4. User selects material from the Bazaar and Bazaar forwards user back to the ``add_resource_callback_url``, with material details.

 ARGUMENTS for lms/browser request: